public-transport/example-deployment/readme.md

 - copy [`/kubernetes.yaml`](./kubernetes.yaml) to your repository root and:
 	- replace every occurance of the string `example-deployment` with some name that describes your service (e.g. `flixbus-api-v3`)
 	- replace every occurance of the string `example-user` with your username on our cluster (e.g. `julius`, contact [@juliuste](https://github.com/juliuste) if you're not sure what your username is)
-	- if your service **IS** exposed unter a specific domain, replace every occurance of the string `example-deployment.juliustens.eu` with your own domain name (which, as mentioned before, needs to have a CNAME record pointing to `antarktika.juliustens.eu`)
+	- if your service **IS** exposed unter a specific domain, replace every occurance of the string `example-endpoint.juliustens.eu` with your own domain name (which, as mentioned before, needs to have a CNAME record pointing to `antarktika.juliustens.eu`)
 	- if your service **IS NOT** exposed unter a specific domain: the `kubernetes.yaml` file has three sections, separated by short lines (`---`); remove the first and the third section and the short lines that separated the sections, so that only the middle section remains (`kind: Deployment`)
 	- if your container needs any additional environment variables, update the `env` section below the word `<IMAGE>` accordingly.
 The example deployment only takes one variable which is the port the server should run at
 	- replace all occurances of `3000` with the port number exposed by your server (if there is any)